bentomhall/nih-system/homebrewery/classes/5e-misc.md

 When you make an ability check or save that uses Intelligence, Wisdom, or Charisma, you can add your proficiency bonus to the check even if you are already adding your proficiency bonus or a multiple of your proficiency bonus to that check or save.

 Once you use this action a number of times equal to half your proficiency bonus (rounded up), you cannot do so again until you finish a long rest.
 \page
+# New Spells
+#### Enchanted Strike
+*1st level divination*
+____
+- Components: S
+- Range: 60 ft
+- Cast time: 1 bonus action
+- Duration: 1 round
+____
+You extend your hand and point a finger at a target in range.
+Your magic grants you a brief insight into the target's defenses.
+Your next attack against the creature until the end of your next turn has advantage and scores a critical hit on a 19 or 20.
+If you already have an extended critical hit range (due to the precise weapon mastery feature or some other effect), your critical hit range increases by 1 instead.

+#### Flash Freeze
+*1st level evocation*
+____
+- Components: V/S
+- Cast time: 1 action
+- Range: 60 ft
+- Duration instantaneous

+The air around a creature you can see within range takes on the aspect of ice.
+The target must make a Constitution saving throw.
+On a failed save, the target takes 4d6 cold damage and their movement is reduced to 0 until the end of their next turn.
+On a success, they take half damage and are not slowed.

+When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for every spell slot level above 1st.

+\page
 # Incantations
 {{note